 The Science Behind Why No One Likes to Be on Camera: Bias plays a huge role in how we view and interpret the world around us, and that includes our own faces in video.
 In this post, we break down the biggest visual biases so you can see what’s driving that icky feeling, overcome your fears, and refocus your attention on delivering value to your audience.

 Don’t let a little stage fright get in the way of trying something new, like making video for sales.
 Understanding your own behavior better will give you the power to overcome fear and sell with confidence and ease!

 The difference between a good sales video and a great one often boils down to creativity.
 When it comes to video messages, demos, and presentations, there’s no limit to what you can do to strengthen the relationship and close the sale.
 Check out these inspiring examples of companies who are pushing the envelope when it comes to selling with video.

 Why Real Estate Agents are Using Presentation Videos: Real estate businesses are built on strong relationships with customers and communities.
 But it’s also a highly visual business.
-In this article, we talk to two Boston-based real estate agents who use Soapbox to show customers new neighborhoods, explore the buying time line, and address feedback on a particular property.
+In this article, we talk to two Boston-based real estate agents who create presentation videos with a screen and webcam recorder to show customers new neighborhoods, explore the buying time line, and address feedback on a particular property.